ajamess/WildlifeAI/README.md

 # WildlifeAI Lightroom Plugin

 **WildlifeAI** brings machine‑learning assisted culling to Adobe Lightroom Classic.
 It detects bird species, estimates image quality and stores the results as searchable metadata.
 The plug‑in runs entirely offline and requires no external installs beyond the bundled runner binary.
+The new `wai_runner` backend executes analysis tasks asynchronously so multiple batches can be queued without blocking Lightroom.

 > **Compatibility**
 > - **Lightroom Classic** 6.0 or later